Choose Bronson For Your Child's Sports Physical

 - Receiving additional follow-up and final clearance on past injuries, such as a concussion

-Your child’s primary care provider can perform a sports physical.
-Appointments for this typically fill up fast during this time of year, so be sure to plan ahead to avoid the last minute rush.
+The best option for completing your child’s sports physical is through their primary care provider.
+As discussed above, appointments typically fill up fast as we approach a new school year, so be sure to plan ahead to avoid the last minute rush.

 If your child doesn’t currently have a primary care provider, there are several convenient practices in Battle Creek, Kalamazoo, Paw Paw and South Haven that are accepting new patients.
 Visit bronsonhealth.com/find-a-doctor to connect your child with a provider.
 You can also visit any of our FastCare or urgent care locations in Kalamazoo or Battle Creek, or make an appointment at Bronson Sports Medicine Specialists in Kalamazoo.